BadMojoVeryBad/phaser-node-framework/README.md

 }
 ```

-Now if the up arrow jey OR up on the gamepad button are pressed, `isActive()` be truth-ey.
+Now if the up arrow key OR up on the gamepad button are pressed, `isActive()` be truth-ey.

 ### Custom Services
 Finally, if we write any custom service we want to `inject()` into our components, we can register them like so: